ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

 So far, all the commands you have been running were executed inside of your **home** directory.
 In a GUI, you navigate the system by clicking on folders with the cursor and looking at their contents.
 In a terminal, everything is done via commands.
 Instead of clicking on a folder, you issue a command to change your current location to that folder.
 Instead of visualizing the files as icons inside a folder, you issue a command to show the file names in the current directory.

 ### 4.1 Understanding the directory structure
 The directory (or folder) structure in Linux is defined through the use of the forward slash `/`.
 For example, `/file1.txt` means that `file1.txt` is inside the root directory, which is represented by a single forward slash `/`. `/directory1/file1.txt` means that `file1.txt` is inside `directory1` which is inside the root directory `/`.
-As a user of the **matmod** server, your files are located in the directory `/home/username`, which has a shorthand expression `~`.
-This is called the **home** directory.
+As a user of the ***matmod*** server, your files are located in the directory `/home/username`, which has a shorthand expression `~`.
+This is called the ***home*** directory.

 ![text](images/13home.PNG){: width="600" }

 ### 4.2 Figuring out where you are
-If you want to check what is your current directory, run the command `pwd`, which stands for **print working directory**.
-This will print out something like “/home/sjoao”, which means that the directory “sjoao” is located inside the directory “home”.
+If you want to check what is your current directory, run the command `pwd`, which stands for ***print working directory***.
+This will print out something like `/home/sjoao`, which means that the directory `sjoao` is located inside the directory `home`.
 It also means that you are currently located inside the `/home/username` folder.
-This directory “/home/sjoao” is known as the home directory, and is equivalently represented by a tilde “~” as a shorthand.
+This directory `/home/sjoao` is known as the home directory, and is equivalently represented by a tilde `~` as a shorthand.

 !!! example "Task 4.1"
     Run the command `pwd` in the command line.
 Check that this output corresponds to a directory structure as discussed above